 The Joint Commission tracks more than 250 hospital accreditation standards—and experts are constantly refining and updating them to make sure they reflect the latest evidence.
 The standards address everything from patient rights and education, infection control, medication management and preventing medical errors, to how the hospital verifies that its personnel are qualified and competent, and how it collects and uses data on its performance.
 Other types of healthcare organizations, including behavioral health organizations and home healthcare agencies, are also eligible for accreditation by meeting standards for their facility types.

-Focusing on meeting the standards should be among an organization’s top priorities, says Angie Mitchell, RN, director of nursing services, clinical operations for HealthTrust.
+Focusing on meeting the standards should be among an organization’s top priorities, says Angie Mitchell, RN, former director of nursing services, clinical operations for HealthTrust.
 Accreditation has financial ramifications: Many insurance companies won’t reimburse an organization that isn’t accredited, and hospitals lacking the designation risk losing their credibility with patients and the public.

 That Gold Seal of Approval is not only validation of an organization’s hard work—it’s also an important symbol for patients and their families, even if they don’t necessarily know everything that goes into becoming accredited, says Michael Greer, RN, MHA, senior director of regulatory and accreditation at LifePoint Health.
 “The Gold Seal shows that our hospitals have met high standards.”

 The Joint Commission doesn’t announce its visits in advance.
 The survey team makes a surprise appearance at an organization 18 to 36 months after its previous full survey.